0chain/0chain/code/go/0chain.net/smartcontract/minersc/READEME.md

 There is `minetd` field in the _mn-config_ zwallet command that shows amount of tokens minted by Miner SC for current time.

+# Stake pools lifecycle.

+When a stake pool created it becomes PENDING.
+Next View Change it becomes ACTIVE and starts collecting interests.
+When user deletes his stake the stake pool becomes DELETING and waits next View Change.
+The next View Change the pool will be unlocked.

+A PENDING pool can be unlocked immediately.

+If a node leaves blockchain (leaves Magic Block) then Miner SC unlocks all stakes of the node returning tokens to owners.

+All interests and rewards payed directly to stake holders' wallets.

+It's impossible to make a stake for a offline node (any node doesn't participate blockchain, e.g. any node not from current magic block).
+Since, this nodes treated as offline and their tokens unlocked.
+Thus, (1) a node can't join blockchain, (2) still not join (a just started node) (3) leaves blockchain (turned off node) all are treated as offline.
+The Miner SC unlocks all stakes of all offline nodes returning tokens back.

 # Related zwallet commands

 ```